Set o = oItem.Pm(sPath)

 1 - When referencing the non-existing object, the global error won't be generated in the INFO system.

-When the path (sPath parameter) doesn't begin with a slash (/), then it represents the relative path.
+If the path (sPath parameter) doesn't begin with a slash (/), then it represents the relative path.
 Then the reference is got relative to the PmPanel object where the graphic item (where the script is called) is placed.

-When the path begins with a slash, then it represents the absolute path.
+If the path begins with a slash, then it represents the absolute path.
 Then the reference is got by absolute addressing relative to the root object of the application tree - which means relative to the PmRoot object.

 For more detailed explanation of the absolute and relative path see the PmObject.Pm method.